tazinahmed/product-tracker/README.md

-# Product Tracker: To get your location based products (Android app)
+# To get your location based products (Android app)
 **Continuous Intregration & Implementation** is going on through business demands and technology (impl of science)

 # Software development lifecycle (SDLC)